IamLRBA/IamLRBA/README.md

 Hi There!, **@IamLRBA**
 ![4](https://github.com/user-attachments/assets/e3bc621b-1e70-46ee-ad74-48840fb90541)
-I am a budding programmer keenly interested and honing my skills in various development fields.
+I am a budding programmer keenly interested in various development fields I am honing my skills in.
 I am passionate about collaborations and expanding my knowledge on innovative projects that utilize various programming languages and frameworks to bring creative ideas to life.

 **Collaborations**: Open to working with others on exciting projects and sharing ideas.